 We are a biopharmaceutical company focused on innovative small molecule drugs that address unmet medical needs in neurological and related central nervous system disorders.
-We have four product candidates in clinical development led by pimavanserin, which is in Phase III development as a potential first-in-class treatment for Parkinson's disease psychosis.
+We have a pipeline of product candidates led by pimavanserin, which is in Phase III development as a potential first-in-class treatment for Parkinson's disease psychosis.
+We recently reported successful top-line results from a pivotal Phase III trial with pimavanserin in patients with Parkinson's disease psychosis.
 We hold worldwide commercialization rights to pimavanserin.
-In addition, we have a product candidate in Phase II development for chronic pain and a product candidate in Phase I development for glaucoma, both in collaboration with Allergan, Inc., and a product candidate in Phase I development for schizophrenia in collaboration with Meiji Seika Pharma Co., Ltd. All of the product candidates in our pipeline emanate from discoveries made using our proprietary drug discovery platform.
+Our pipeline also includes clinical-stage programs for chronic pain and glaucoma in collaboration with Allergan, Inc., and two advanced preclinical programs directed at Parkinson's disease and other neurological disorders.
+All of the product candidates in our pipeline emanate from discoveries made at ACADIA.

 Our pipeline of product candidates addresses diseases that are not well served by currently available therapies and that represent large potential commercial market opportunities.
 We believe our product candidates offer innovative therapeutic approaches and may provide significant advantages relative to current therapies.
-Our clinical-stage product candidates are as follows:
+Our pipeline consists of the following product candidates and programs:

 Pimavanserin.
-Pimavanserin is a new chemical entity that we discovered and have advanced to Phase III development as a potential first-in-class treatment for Parkinson's disease psychosis.
-Parkinson's disease psychosis is a debilitating disorder that develops in up to 60 percent of patients with Parkinson's disease.
-This disorder deeply affects the quality of life of patients with Parkinson's disease and is associated with increased caregiver distress and burden, nursing home placement, and increased mortality.
-The U.S. Food and Drug Administration, or FDA, has not approved any drug to treat Parkinson's disease psychosis.
-Pimavanserin provides an innovative approach to treating this disorder by selectively blocking a key serotonin receptor that plays an important role in psychosis.
-We believe pimavanserin has the potential to be the first safe and effective drug that will treat Parkinson's disease psychosis without compromising motor control, thereby significantly improving the quality of life for patients with Parkinson's disease.
+Pimavanserin is a new chemical entity that we discovered and have advanced to Phase III development, potentially positioning it to be the first drug approved in the United States for the treatment of Parkinson's disease psychosis.
+This debilitating disorder develops in up to 60 percent of patients with Parkinson's disease.
+Parkinson's disease psychosis substantially contributes to the burden of Parkinson's disease and deeply affects the quality of life of patients.
+Parkinson's disease psychosis is associated with increased caregiver distress and burden, nursing home placement, and increased morbidity and mortality.
+Currently, there are no drugs approved to treat Parkinson's disease psychosis in the United States.
+Pimavanserin provides an innovative, non-dopaminergic approach to treating this disorder by selectively blocking a key serotonin receptor that plays an important role in psychosis.
+We believe pimavanserin has the potential to be the first effective and safe drug that will treat Parkinson's disease psychosis without compromising motor control, thereby significantly improving the quality of life for patients with Parkinson's disease.